dylburger/splitwise-cli/README.md

-== Splitwise - add a new expense for a person, group
+# Splitwise CLI - add a new expense for a person, group

 In the effort to learn more about Python, OAuth, the Splitwise API, and builing a command-line client in Python, I thought it would be fun to write a small client that